IBM/microprobe/doc/source/start_update.rst

    > cd INSTALLDIRECTORY/microprobe
    > git pull --update --recurse-submodules
+   > find . -name \.*.yaml*cache -delete

-Basically, we are pulling the latest copy of the repository and the submodules from the origin repository.
+Basically, we are pulling the latest copy of the repository and the submodules from the origin repository and cleaning up any cached files.